Antarctica (1983 film): Production

 The film took over three years to make.
 It was filmed at the northern tip of Hokkaidō.
-The dogs in the film were sired by Kuma, a Sakhalin from Furen and were born in Wakkanai, Hokkaidō, some footage was shot in Antarctica in the summer of 1982 using dog teams from Scott Base (New Zealand).
+The dogs in the film were sired by Kuma, a Sakhalin from Furen and were born in Wakkanai, Hokkaidō.
+Some footage was shot in Antarctica in the summer of 1982 using dog teams from Scott Base, operated by New Zealand.

-Release and reception
+Release

 Antarctica was entered into the 34th Berlin International Film Festival.
 It was released in Japan in 1983, and in France in 1985.
 As of 2007, the film is available on DVD in Japan (Japanese subtitles) and Hong Kong (Chinese and English subtitles).

+Reception

+Influence

-The breed of dog also became briefly popular.
+The breed of dog became briefly popular.
 However, concerns were raised that the dogs who took part in the filming might have been subjected to extreme conditions to obtain the degree of realism involved.
 American Humane withheld its "No Animals Were Harmed" disclaimer, rating the film "Unacceptable" due to what it regarded as deliberate cruelty on the set.

 The director responded that the emotions shown by the dogs during the film were painstakingly captured and then edited into the relevant parts.
 In order to recreate the death scenes the dogs were carefully anesthetized.
 The parts where the dogs drowned or fell were done in the studio and blue-screened with the actual filming location.
 The blood on the dogs was fake.
-It remained unclear whether the deaths of the prey animals (a seabird and a seal) were also simulated.
+It remained unclear whether the deaths of the prey animals, a seabird and a seal, were also simulated.